Prometheus-X-association/t-ai-carisma/docs/lola/design-document-LORIA.md

 - Experimental protocol could be designed as a process model
 - The protocol is then implemented in *NextFlow* script(see [https://www.nextflow.io/](https://www.nextflow.io/)).
 - The workflow is tested on a (open) baseline algorithm.
-- Then the scenario could be uploded to the platform.
+- Then the scenario could be uploaded to the platform.
 - The configuration phase defines the association the scenario to existing datasets.

 ## Requirements